alphagov/govuk-kubernetes-cluster-user-docs/source/documentation/index.md

 #### Imperative

-1. Pull the `hello-world` container with tag `v1`
+* Pull the `hello-world` container with tag `v1`
-2. Start the `hello-world` container with port 80 exposed
+* Start the `hello-world` container with port 80 exposed
-3. Create a load balancer
+* Create a load balancer
-4. Create a load balancer routing rule pointing to port 80 on the container
+* Create a load balancer routing rule pointing to port 80 on the container

 In the Kubernetes declarative model, internal Kubernetes components called [controllers](https://kubernetes.io/docs/concepts/architecture/controller/) handle the details of transitioning an application from the current state to the declared desired state on your behalf.
 See [Imperative vs Declarative](https://dominik-tornow.medium.com/imperative-vs-declarative-8abc7dcae82e) for a more detailed comparison of the two models.

-### Kubernetes objects
+### Kubernetes Objects

 The Kubernetes API supports many [object types](https://kubernetes.io/docs/concepts/overview/working-with-objects/kubernetes-objects/) representing the state of component parts of an application.
 The major resource types that will be used in most (if not all) applications are: